Introduction

 - Scroll to “Notifications from apps and other senders”

-🧘 Method 3: Enable Focus Assist (Best for Work)
+🧘 Method 3: Use Focus Assist (Smart Control)

 Steps: